pierreWagou/PopCorn/README.md

 # PopCorn

+Mobile application using an API to extract films from a database (React Native)

 ## On physical device
 ### Android
 Available in the Play Store.
 Search for "Wagou" (Pierre Romon as developper)